 This course will cover the three significant powers in Modern European History, Germany, Italy and Great Britain.
 The course will cover Germany from the end of the First World War, Weimar and the Nazi trauma through division and re-unification in 1990.
 The course will also cover Italian Fascism up to 1946.
-The second year coursework option will be based on an aspect of modern German history.
-The second year will also see students study British social history.
+The second year coursework option will be based on the reasons behind the emergence of the Cold war.
+The second year will also see students study British history.

 History is the study of past events which uses a narrative to examine and analyse the sequence of those events and sometimes attempts to investigate, objectively, the reasons that caused them.
 This course focuses on the three big European powers of the 20th century, Germany, Russia and Great Britain, and their contrasting fortunes as the century progressed.

 All students (16-18 year olds and 19+) on level 3 vocational and academic programmes will study two qualifications over the duration of their two-year course.